The Click Five: 2007–2008: Modern Minds and Pastimes and Dill's departure

-The band narrowed down the about eighty songs that they had been working on down to twelve and then recorded their second album, Modern Minds and Pastimes.
+The band narrowed down the about seventy songs that they had been working on down to twelve and then recorded their second studio album, Modern Minds and Pastimes.
 The title was a reference to Ray Charles' 1962 album "Modern Sounds in Country and Western Music".
 It was released on June 26, 2007.
 Despite high hopes, the album failed to meet commercial expectations, with only 50,000 copies sold in the U.S. It reached number 136 on the Billboard 200 chart.
 The album also earned mixed reviews from Erlewine, which stated that "it's hard not to be disappointed", and Adrienne Day of Entertainment Weekly, which called the lyrics "banal" and the overall album as lacking "punch".
 Chad Grischow of IGN.com labeled it "unfortunately uneven", although he also remarked that it was "worth a listen".

-The album spawned the single "Jenny" (co- written by Jez Ashurst and Chris Braide), which reached the number one spot in charts in Indonesia, the Philippines, Thailand, Singapore, and Taiwan.
+The album spawned its lead single "Jenny" (co- written by Jez Ashurst and Chris Braide), released on April 10, 2007.
+It reached the number one spot in charts in Indonesia, the Philippines, Thailand, Singapore, and Taiwan.
+"Happy Birthday" and "Empty" were subsequently released as follow-up singles, issued for radio airplay in Southeast Asia.
 The group spent mid to late 2007 touring across various Asian venues, many of them alongside the Black Eyed Peas.
+They also supported Hilary Duff on a US tour from August to September 2007.
 The group performed on Fox Network's Good Day Atlanta on August 30.
-The group performed at Boston Music Awards on Saturday, December 1, 2007 at the Orpheum Theater.
+They also appeared on the finale of Singapore TV series Live the Dream.
+The group performed at Boston Music Awards on Saturday, December 1, 2007, at the Orpheum Theater.
 They received nominations for "Outstanding Pop Act", "Male Vocalist of the Year" (for Kyle Patrick), and "Song of the Year", and they won for "Outstanding Pop Act".
 Singapore radio station 98.7 FM voted them "Band of the Year".

-The group continued touring to widely receptive audiences in some Asian countries, notably in the Philippines where they have a loyal fan base, throughout 2008.
+The group continued touring to widely receptive audiences in some Asian countries, notably in the Philippines, dubbed the Modern Minds and Great Times Tour throughout 2008.
+They also released the album's fourth and final single "Flipside" in May 2008, exclusively in Southeast Asia.
 That year, they co-headlined the first rock concert ever performed at the Angkor Wat Temple.
 In late 2008, they participated in an MTV EXIT concert in Bangkok done to raise awareness on human trafficking.
 The band played along with Burmese pop star Phyu Phyu Kyaw Thein and various Thai-based celebrities.